 Investment in Nordic data centre sector surpasses US$3b

-New research from BroadGroup shows the data centre sector in the Nordic region continues its growth in leaps and bounds.
+New research from BroadGroup shows the data center sector in the Nordic region continues its growth in leaps and bounds.

 According to the research company, investment into the sector within the Nordic region has reached around USD$3 billion in just the last 12 to 18 months.

-Data Centres Nordic III is the third annual report from BroadGroup that delves into the data centre markets across eight countries that includes Denmark, Finland, Iceland, Norway, Sweden and the Baltic States of Latvia, Lithuania and Estonia - collectively these nations own more than 260 third party data centre facilities.
+Data Centers Nordic III is the third annual report from BroadGroup that delves into the data center markets across eight countries that includes Denmark, Finland, Iceland, Norway, Sweden and the Baltic States of Latvia, Lithuania and Estonia - collectively these nations own more than 260 third party data center facilities.